github/docs/content/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account.md

 ---
 title: Adding a new SSH key to your GitHub account
-intro: 'To configure your {% data variables.product.product_name %} account to use your new (or existing) SSH key, you''ll also need to add it to your {% data variables.product.product_name %} account.'
+intro: 'To configure your {% data variables.product.product_name %} account to use your new (or existing) SSH key, you\'ll also need to add it to your {% data variables.product.product_name %} account.'
 redirect_from:
   - /articles/adding-a-new-ssh-key-to-your-github-account
 versions: